FullstackSammy/drf-api/README.md

       - 404 does not exist
 #
 ## Followers
-- Testing done on followers:
+- Manual testing done on followers (no written tests done):
    - Test following authenticated users as a authenticated user
    - No access to follow authenticated user while not logged in
    - Successful unfollowing a authentictated user as a logged in user